-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.72 5/8/2020 Jim Cox facilities were discussed Many questions were asked regarding Clifton Ct. facility and changes to be made there.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.72 5/8/2020 Jim Cox Clifton Ct. facility and changes to be made there.
 The answer was far from sufficient.
 We were told that Clifton Ct. would be a separate project.
 Why a separate project?
 As the fishing representative on the committee I find that answer totally unacceptable.
-To the fisherman of the delta this sounds just DWR's project objectives for the Delta Conveyance Project include adding operational flexibility to the State Water Project to improve operations for aquatic species, but unlike past efforts (like the Bay-Delta Conservation Plan), they do not include a specific objective to restore habitat.
-DWR has many other efforts (such as EcoRestore) that are focused on habitat restoration.
-In addition, as a part of the DCP impact assessment, DWR expects that habitat restoration will likely be proposed to mitigate potential impacts to certain biological resources.
-Carrie Buckman 5/27/2020 Responded 7.73 2/13/2020 James Sarmiento The drive shaft siting studies are still being finalized.
+To the fisherman of the delta this sounds just Carrie Buckman 5/27/2020 Responded 7.73 2/13/2020 James Sarmiento Requesting GIS Shapefiles for the Drive Shaft Siting Study.
+The drive shaft siting studies are still being finalized.
 The final GIS files can be provided.
-Graham Bradner 5/27/2020 Responded 7.74 5/12/2020 Douglas Hsia Re Glanville Tract Launch Shaft: I would like to share with you one of my constituent coming up with the idea of using Dierssen Rd as the haul road plus added The potential for haul roads with and without new interchanges is being considered for Hood-Franklin Road, Dierssen Road, Lambert Road, and Twin Cities Road.
+Graham Bradner 5/27/2020 Responded 7.74 5/12/2020 Douglas Hsia with the idea of using Dierssen Rd as the haul road plus added The potential for haul roads with and without new interchanges is being considered for Hood-Franklin Road, Dierssen Road, Lambert Road, and Twin Cities Road.
 The selection of haul roads will be discussed in more detail at the May 2020 SEC.
 Jim Lorenzen 5/27/2020 Responded